kesyog/adventofcode2020/README.md

 # Advent of Code 2020

-Solutions to the 2020 edition of [Advent of Code](https://adventofcode.com).
+Increasingly hacky solutions to the 2020 edition of [Advent of Code](https://adventofcode.com).

+Mostly done in Python in an Jupyter notebook and then cleaned up a little bit.